 Oil on canvas, signed and dated (bottom left), 55cm x 74cm, framed.
 De Terlikowski spent most his career in Paris.
 Supported throughout his life by directors of French banks with links to West Africa, this painting may have been commissioned by them, given its subject matter.

-Crayon on paper, inscribed "Zweigespräch" (lower right), artist's estate stamp (verso), 76cm x 41cm, unframed.
+Crayon on paper, inscribed "Zweigespräch" (lower right), artist's estate stamp (verso), 76cm x 41cm, framed.
 The German painter belonged to the Dresden Academy school of artists.
 Although undated, heavily drawing on German Romanticism, the work is clearly influenced by the Art Nouveau.

-Oil on canvas, signed 'Navez' (top left), 74cm x 75cm, framed.
+Oil on canvas, signed 'Navez' (top left), 74cm x 45cm, framed.
 Navez first exhibited in Brussels in 1908.
 His style, as evidenced here, was initially influenced by Edouard Manet and Edgar Degas.
 The title of the painting translates as young boy with a spotted bowtie.